All ministers need four faithful friends in their lives in every season. Are you in the middle of a hard season right now?

 The four faithful friends did absolutely everything they could to bring the paralyzed man to Jesus.
 And he is healed.
 How awesome is that?!

-I only hope that I have four people like this around me.
+I only hope that I have four faithful friends like this around me.
 Who are they?
 These are the four people we need in our lives at all times:

 1. A close friend who loves you and loves Jesus.